Here we have some commonly used colors and their meanings. Please look at the color names and their meaning and know how colors matter in real life.

 Lighter shades are considered to be trustworthy, friendly, and approachable, sincere.

 In short, the color brown gives a sense of safety and comfort because of its earthy nature.
-It is quite calm and soothing.
+It is pretty calm and soothing.
 This could be understood as dull and boring by some.

-Grey is a fresh, neutral, and balanced.
-It is an unemotional color.
+Grey is a fresh, neutral, balanced and unemotional color.
 It is impersonal, distant, impartial, and indecisive.

 Evoking a sense of disinterest and lack of emotion, gray is solid and stable, evoking a sense of calm and composure, a much-needed relief from a chaotic world.
 As gray gets darker, it becomes mysterious and sophisticated.